jmcantrell/arch-bootstrap/README.md

 It will always be created and mounted at `/`.

 If it's executable, it should output one subvolume mapping per line to stdout.
-If it's a regular file, it should contain one subvolume mapping per line with no blank lines or comments.
+If it's a regular file, it should contain one subvolume mapping per line.
+In either case, empty lines or text beginning with a `#` will be ignored.

-Every line must be of the form:
+A submodule mapping must be of the form:
 ```
 name /path/to/subvolume
 ```